FancyChaos/debian-i3/README.md

 A config file called `config_school` was created inside the **/home/\<user>/.config/i3/** directory.
 Now you can load this config by executing `starti3 school` on startup.

+## Issues after latest "real" test run (non VM)
+The latest test run on my home desktop PC revealed following issues:

+ 1. vim-plug does not install plugins
+ 2. Visual Code does not install plugins
+ 3. OMF installation failed
+ 4. Topgrade installation failed

+This list will be updated after every new test run on my home PC (which won't be very often).
+So some of these issues might have been fixed by now.

 ## Thanks to
 Thanks to [Soleedus](https://github.com/Soleedus/debian-i3gaps) who gave me the inspiration for a debian i3 setup script.

-And of course thanks to everyone I stole scripts or snippets from.
+And of course thanks to everyone I stole scripts, wallpapers or snippets from.